Your Baby at 4 Months Old- Milestones and BIG changes!

 Your baby will start to watch your every move.
 He or she may also start investigating how toys move or bend.
 Likewise, he or she will start to recognize and watch other people.
 Eye movement may occur without head movement as well.

 Sleep is critical for cognitive development.
 At this point, the day/ night pattern should be reasonably well developed.
 Children will still sleep many hours of the day, but awake times are much more active, and six hours of sleep overnight is not uncommon.
-An average of sixteen hours is typical at this stage.
+An average of sixteen hours of sleep is typical at this stage.

 Preferred Play Positions